Terieyenike/content-aware-st/README.md

 ## Features

-- **Image Upload**: Users can upload images through a user-friendly interface using the publicly available image ID `sofa_cat_wtsm4i.jpg`
+- **Image Cropping**: Input any Cloudinary image public ID and select from aspect ratios (1:2, 5:2, 1:1) for AI-powered content-aware cropping.
+- **Video Cropping**: Input any Cloudinary video public ID and select from aspect ratios (1:2, 5:2, 1:1) for AI-powered content-aware cropping.
-- **Dynamic Image Delivery**: Images are processed and delivered via Cloudinary, ensuring optimal performance and responsiveness.
+- **Dynamic Media Delivery**: Images and videos are processed and delivered via Cloudinary, ensuring optimal performance and responsiveness.
+- **User-Friendly Interface**: Easily preview the results and experiment with different aspect ratios and media types.

+## Example Public IDs

+Below are example public IDs you can use to test the app with your own Cloudinary account (after setting your Cloudinary configuration values):

+- Image: `profile_uzviqu`
+- Video: `video-player/water-gushing`

+*To use your own media, upload it to your Cloudinary account and use its public ID after updating the Cloudinary configuration values in your environment.*

 ## Running the Application